graphql/graphql-spec/spec/Section 4 -- Introspection.md

   # should be non-null for NON_NULL and LIST only, must be null for the others
   ofType: __Type

+  # should be non-null for INPUT_OBJECT only
+  oneField: Boolean
 }

 type __Field {